-Greece, with its sun-drenched beaches and crystal-clear waters, continues to cement its place as a premier global destination for beach lovers.
-2023 has been particularly noteworthy, as an impressive number of Greek beaches and marinas have earned the prestigious international “Blue Flag” award.
-With 617 beaches and 18 marinas adorning the honour, Greece proudly takes the second position worldwide, from which 139 are on Crete Island.
+Blue Flag beaches in Crete, Greece shine with sun-drenched shores and crystal waters.
+This year 2025 has been particularly noteworthy, as an impressive number of Greek beaches and marinas have earned the prestigious international “Blue Flag” award.
+With 623 beaches, 17 marinas and 17 tourism boats adorning the honour, Greece proudly takes the second position worldwide.
+Among regions, Crete held the top spot with 152 awarded beaches.

 The “Blue Flag” program, initiated in 1987, has become a voluntary symbol of quality recognized globally.
 This year, 53 countries from across all continents participated in the program, managed internationally by the Foundation for Environmental Education (FEE).
 In Greece, the program’s coordination has been trusted to the Greek Society for the Protection of Nature (ΕΕΠΦ) since 1992.